MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P1-CocoaPods/content.md

 What if this new library requires additional support libraries to work?
 Then it's up to you to source and install them correctly.
 What if it requires a specific version of a given library?
 Welcome to dependency hell...

-CocoaPods to the rescue, CocoaPods allow you to specify a text file of desired libraries and CocoaPods will automagically take care of the rest.
+CocoaPods to the rescue!
+CocoaPods allow you to specify a text file of desired libraries and CocoaPods will automagically take care of the rest.
 Ensuring all libraries and dependencies are correctly linked together in your Xcode project.

 #Installing CocoaPods